sheldonhull/sheldonhull.hugo/content/blog/2018-08-08-ntfs-compression-and-sql-server-dont-play-well-together.md

 - tech
 - sql-server
 - powershell
-title: NTFS Compression and SQL Server Do Not Play Well Together
+title: "NTFS Compression and SQL Server Do Not Play Well Together"
+slug: "NTFS Compression and SQL Server Do Not Play Well Together"
 ---

 Wanted to be proactive and move a database that was in the default path on `C:\` to a secondary drive as it was growing pretty heavily.